dunkyfool/walabot/README.md

 This project is just for entertaiment and there are several models for different purpose, such as material classification & display silhouette of target.
 The effect can not be guaranteed and it is not recommended to the tensorflow beginner to use it.
 The most important thing is *"HAVING FUN!"*.

 ## How to build up training/validation/test data?
+1. Execute buildAll.sh.
+It logs antenna's signal(tx==1) at antenna folder.The log name format is "tx_rx.txt"

 ## How to visualise data?

 ## How to train the network?